 Electricity in Ivory Coast

-In Ivory Coast the power plugs and sockets are of type C and E. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Ivory Coast the power plug sockets are of type C and E. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in Ivory Coast?

-In Ivory Coast the power plugs and sockets are of type C and E. Check out the following pictures.
+In Ivory Coast the power plug sockets are of type C and E. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C and E.

 - Your appliances with plug A don't fit socket C or E.